Zhen-Miao/zhenmiao_home/_pages/about_zhenmiao.md

-I am a Ph.D. candidate and the University of Pennsylvania, Perelman School of Medicine.
-I am in the Genomics and Computational Biology ([GCB](https://www.med.upenn.edu/gcb/)) Graduate Program and Department of Biology.
-My advisor is [Prof. Junhyong Kim](https://kim.bio.upenn.edu/) at the Department of Biology.
+I am a Postdoctoral researcher at the University of Pennsylvania, Department of Biology.
+I study Genomics and Computational Biology with [Prof. Junhyong Kim](https://kim.bio.upenn.edu/) at the Department of Biology.